NguyenTJoseph/reading-notes/Javasript.md

 Single line: //
 Multi line: /* text */
 ## Variables
-Variables allows the script to temporarily store information.
+Variables allow the script to temporarily store information.
 The data stored in a variable can change.
 ### Declare Variable
 ```
 var quantity;
 ```
 Rules for Naming Variables

-- Must begin with letter, dollar sign($), or underscore(_).
+- Must begin with a letter, dollar sign($), or underscore(_).
 - You cant use a period(.) or a dash(-) in the name.
 - You cannot use reserved words such as **var**.
 - Variables are case sensitive.